 When you first start to experience financial hardship, one of the first steps you should take is to identify the root cause of your difficulty.
 Start by looking at your general debt-to-income ratio, as well as the ratio of your credit card debt payments to your monthly income.
 If your debt-to-income ratio is high and credit card payments take up more than 10% of your income each month, then credit card debt is likely to be a major contributing factor to your financial woes.

 Once you’ve identified credit card debt as the problem, the next step is to determine the best way to regain your financial control.
 Start by using a debt calculator to determine how long it would take to pay off your debts following the minimum payment schedule.
 You can also use this calculator to determine how much it would impact your payoff dates if you can pay more than the minimum payment requirements.
 Coordinate these calculations with your budget to see if you can develop a strategy that allows you to reduce the debt quickly making extra payments.

 If you can’t figure out a way to pay off your credit cards in the ways provided above, then your only option will be to find an alternative, such as debt consolidation.
-Otherwise, you will face severe financial hardship and eventual bankruptcy.
+Otherwise, if you let the debt cycle keep churning, you will face severe financial hardship and eventual bankruptcy.
 It’s important to act as quickly as possible, since any damage to your credit caused by delinquent payments may limit the number of options you have available to use for consolidation.

 More Information about Debt Consolidation